erezhasson/RSE/README.md

 <div id="protocol"></div>

 ### System Operations Protocol
+In order to issue a new command in system, command structure must be in the following order:
 <p align="center"><b>[TYPE] [SYMBOL] [AMOUNT] [SELLING/BUYING] [PRICE]</b></p><br/>

 **TYPE:**

-RSE system supports the following command types (case sensitive)-
+RSE system supports the following command types (case sensitive) -
 * LMT - Defines limit to stock's price (to/from price) in the command.

   > LMT GIT 100 BUYING/SELLING 100 - will buy/sell 100 stocks of GIT, each in price up to/from 100$.